SarahCiscoFrance/room-checker-bot/README.md

-# Template to bootstrap a Botkit project for Webex Teams
+# Room Checker Bot (a Botkit project for Webex Teams)

-This template project implements a Botkit + Webex Teams adapter bot, providing a few extra good practice features:
+This project implements a Botkit + Webex Teams adapter bot, providing a few extra good practice features:

 - A 'health check' URL: check bot availability and metadata by browsing to a `/ping` endpoint